-This report summarizes the measured and modeled noise environment at Jackson Hole Airport for calendar year 2023.
+This report summarizes the measured and modeled noise environment at Jackson Hole Airport for calendar year 2024.
 The measurements and modeling effort is used to determine if the Airport is in compliance with the Airport Use Agreement (Agreement) between the U.S. Department of the Interior and the Jackson Hole Airport Board (Sponsor).
-The 2023 results of the measurement and modeling survey show that the Airport is in compliance with the requirements of the Airport Use Agreement.
+The 2024 results of the measurement and modeling survey show that the Airport is in compliance with the requirements of the Airport Use Agreement.

-Aircraft noise levels within the Park were measured and modeled below the levels specified within the Use Agreement.
+Aircraft noise levels within Grand Teton National Park (GTNP or Park) were measured and modeled below the levels specified within the Use Agreement.
 In addition to the Agreement specific to the Airport, the Federal Aviation Administration (FAA) has established a national guideline of 65 Day Night Average Sound Level (DNL) as the goal for compatibility with residential land use.
 The measured and modeled 65 DNL noise level does not extend into residential land uses and continues to be contained within Airport property.